Hermetic Programming: Parameterizing Access to State

 • fresh state: state that is allocated during the function call

-• internal state: fresh state that does not survive the function call
+• internal state: fresh state that does not escape the function call

-• external state: state (fresh or existing) that is observable3 outside the call (e.g. that survives the call)
+• observable state: state (fresh or existing) that is observable outside the call (e.g. that survives the call)

-• parameterized state: state that is accessed through a function’s parameters
+• parameterized state: state accessed through a live value received as a parameter

 • free state: existing state that is not parameterized

-• ambient state: free state accessible to all functions
+• ambient state: free state accessible from ambient scope

 • live: provides access to state (per the mockability test)